Whistleblowing or Raising Concerns at Work

-This chapter was added to the manual in July 2016.
+This chapter was added in June 2022.

 1. Introduction and Definition

-The importance of raising concerns at work in the public interest or 'Whistleblowing' is recognised by employers, workers, trade unions and the general public.
+The importance of raising concerns at work in the public interest or ‘whistleblowing’ is recognised by employers, workers, trade unions and the general public.

 From the employer’s point of view, there are good business reasons for listening to workers who raise concerns, as it gives an opportunity to stop poor practice at an early stage before it becomes normalised and serious incidents take place.
 Whistleblowing has been shown to be an effective way to achieve service improvement, which has led to better practice.